top of page

 Five Proven Strategies to Prevent Sports Injuries

-1. Incorporate Peripheral Vision Exercises into Your Routine
+1. Incorporate Peripheral Vision Exercises

-2. Address and Manage Concussion Vision Problems
+2. Address Concussion Vision Problems

 3. Leverage Vision Training Tools

-4. Practice Mindful Drills and Use Spatial Orientation Strategies
+4. Practice Mindful Drills

 Related: How Does Vision Training Work?
 Enhancing Cognitive Performance